lmorchard/fxos-at-mug/slides.md

 * **Everything** is an Open Web App using the Gecko web runtime.

-* Again, `b2g` is the one and only "native" executable run by Gonk, except for HAL processes.
+* Again, `b2g` is the one and only "native" executable.

 * If you really, really need to compile C code - consider [asm.js](http://asmjs.org/) and